Entropy flow in near-critical quantum circuits: Introduction

 This approach to the design of asymptotically large-scale quantum computers starts by singling out, on principle, the general class of useable physical systems.
 Left for later is the question of how, precisely, quantum bits are to be represented and manipulated in near-critical quantum systems, on the perhaps facile assumption that a Hilbert space is, after all, just a Hilbert space.
 When the low energy excitations are fermions, there is, of course, the obvious remark that the occupation number basis offers a quantum bit represention of the Hilbert space.

 A quantum critical system is an extended system with a critical point at zero temperature.
-When the couplings of the system approach their critical values, collective excitations develop with energies and momenta that are very small on the characteristic microscopic scales.
-A ``conventional'' quantum critical system is one in which, as the system approaches criticality, the energies and momenta of the low-energy excitations scale in the same way (see, for example, Ref.~\onlinecite{Cardybook,Sachdevbook}).
-The energy-momentum dispersion relation then takes the relativistic form $E(p)^{2} = E(0)^{2}+v^{2}p^{2}$, where $E(0)$ is the energy gap, if any.
+When the couplings of the system approach their critical values, collective excitations develop whose energies and momenta are very small on the characteristic microscopic scales.
+A ``conventional'' quantum critical system is one in which, as the system approaches criticality, the energies and momenta of the low-energy excitations scale in the same way (see \cite{Cardybook} and \cite{Sachdevbook}, for example).
+The energy-momentum dispersion relation then takes the relativistic form $E(p)^{2} = E(0)^{2}+v^{2}p^{2}$, where $E(0)$ is the energy gap, which might be zero.
 The entire low-energy physics becomes relativistic near the critical point, the coefficient $v$ being the speed of ``light''.
 The low energy physics is described by a relativistic quantum field theory, whose scale of energy and momentum is very much smaller than the microscopic scale.
 At low enough temperatures, such that $\kB T$ is small on the microscopic energy scale, the physics of the near-critical system is entirely due to the low-energy excitations, and is described by the relativistic quantum field theory at temperature $T$.
 Near-critical quantum circuits are one-dimensional near-critical systems, described by relativistic quantum field theories in 1+1 dimensions: one space dimension and one time dimension.
-The ``conventional'' quantum critical systems are not the only kind of quantum critical system (see, for example, Ref.~\onlinecite{Sachdevbook}).
+The ``conventional'' quantum critical systems are not the only kind of quantum critical system (see \cite{Sachdevbook} for example).
 It might be that some of the present considerations apply as well to ``non-conventional'' quantum critical systems, but only those described by relativistic quantum field theories will be considered here.
+The uniform speed of ``light'' could be a distinguishing advantage of the relativistic quantum critical systems.